emiliosheinz/full-cycle-microservices-based-architecture/README.md

 - **When you want easier sharing of code and data:** Monolithic architecture has all its components in a single place, making it easier to share code and data between different components of the application.

-## Migration from Monolithic to Microservices
+## Migration from Monolithic to Microservices Architectures

 Migrating from a Monolithic to a Microservices architecture is a complex process that requires careful planning and execution.
 Here are some key steps to consider when migrating: